 Buttermilk Substitute in Buttermilk Ranch Dressing

-QUESTION: How effective is a substitute in buttermilk ranch dressing when the buttermilk flavor needs to be tasted?
+QUESTION: How effective is a substitute in buttermilk ranch dressing when the buttermilk flavor will be prominent?

 Since I was looking for a good taste, I only used substitutes that tasted great on their own.